marevalo10/hackfiles/BoF_Fuzzing/README.md

 To detect if there are unprotected modules we can use to get an address with this operation we need to use mona.py.
 It works with Inmmunity Debugger and WinDBG ([https://github.com/corelan/mona](https://github.com/corelan/mona)).
 Download and copy the file into Immunity Debugger\\PyCommands

-For Ghidra x64dbg is more complicated: [https://github.com/x64dbg/mona](https://github.com/x64dbg/mona)
+For x64dbg is more complicated: [https://github.com/x64dbg/mona](https://github.com/x64dbg/mona).
+However, there is another maintained pluggin in https://github.com/Andy53/ERC.Xdbg/releases that just require to unzip it in the pluggins directory.

 More details about mona: [https://www.corelan-training.com/](https://www.corelan-training.com/)